ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Receivers MUST NOT generate failure reports.
 See (#external-report-addresses) for additional considerations.

+_Tickets 85 and 108_

 sp:
-:   Requested Mail Receiver policy for all subdomains (plain-text;
+:   Domain Owner Assessment Policy for all subdomains (plain-text;
 OPTIONAL).
-Indicates the policy to be enacted by the Receiver at the request of the Domain Owner.
+Indicates the severity of concern the Domain Owner or PSO has for mail using an existing subdomain of the domain queried but not passing DMARC validation.
 It applies only to subdomains of the domain queried and not to the domain itself.
 Its syntax is identical to that of the "p" tag defined above.
-If absent, the policy specified by the "p" tag MUST be applied for subdomains.
+If both the "sp" tag is absent and the "np" tag is either absent or not applicable, the policy specified by the "p" tag MUST be applied for subdomains.
 Note that "sp" will be ignored for DMARC records published on subdomains of Organizational Domains due to the effect of the DMARC policy discovery mechanism described in (#policy-discovery).